 In my studio and classroom, I value:

-- Providing assisting technologies to help students reduce the barriers to learn and communicate more independently.
-For example, using Boogie Boards to spell, or iPad apps to practice math, or Google Jamboard to sort spelling words.
+Providing assisting technologies to help students reduce the barriers to learn and communicate more independently.
+For example, using Boogie Boards to spell, iPad apps to practice math, or Google Jamboard to sort spelling words.

-- Helping students develop and use digital citizenship skills as they learn with technology.
+Helping students develop and use digital citizenship skills as they learn with technology.
 For example, discussing appropriate language to use when commenting on peers' work, and developing critical thinking skills when consuming digital media and news.

-- Creating a kind and supportive learning atmosphere while at the same time pressing students to achieve as highly as they can.
+Creating a kind and supportive learning atmosphere while at the same time expecting students to achieve as highly as they can.
 For example, using inclusive language and literature that celebrates minorities, and learning from indigenous elders together.
 Having a strong connection between school, home, and community helps students know they are supported.

 (adapted from Danny Maas, 2018)

 Listen here to my interview based around "Love is Love" by Dr. Michael Genhart.

 In my homerooms and my music classes, we dabble in coding.
 Scratch has the musical alphabet built in to its sound library!
 These three images are just some ways I have learned to connect math, Social, technology and music.
 There is so much math in music, so often my rehearsal reinforce fractions, counting, and pattern recognition.
 We know that musical traditions around the world vary, but it's important to give students a point of reference - cue Google Earth!
 When I was teaching online throughout 2020, my students mastered the use of the Google Suite, and I recorded a ton of videos!

 Before students begin any work, we discuss as a class the age old questions: